roge-rm/NMCode/README.md

 <img src="https://raw.githubusercontent.com/hunked/NMCode/main/images/03.jpg" width="400">

 ### Usage
-#### On startup, the device prompts you to select from one of the eight presets or to run a full setup.
-Presets can be saved from any combination of configurations using the full setup.
+**On startup, the device prompts you to select from one of the eight presets or to run a full setup.
+Presets can be saved from any combination of configurations using the full setup.**

 * Buttons 1-8 select a preset
-* Button 12 runs full setup.
+* Button 12 runs full setup

 If presets have not been set up they will be launched with the default settings (configured near the top of the code).
 Once adjusted they can be saved (see below).